Brock Knutson becomes third in-state 2023 OL to commit Nebraska football - NewsBreak

 Brock Knutson saw the chemistry between his future teammates and remembered the words of his father.

-So the 6-foot-7, 290-pound Knutson, an offensive tackle for Scottsbluff, did so Sunday, telling Husker coaches at the end of his official visit that he was committing to play at NU.
+So the 6-foot-7, 290-pound Knutson, an offensive tackle for Scottsbluff did so on Sunday, telling Husker coaches, at the end of his official visit, that he was committing to play at NU.
 He became the seventh overall commit — and the third in-state offensive lineman — for the 2023 class, joining Lincoln Southeast’s Gunnar Gottula and Creighton Prep’s Sam Sledge.
 Gottula also took his official visit to Nebraska over the weekend, and both got to hang out with the current Husker offensive linemen, including host Hunter Anthony.

 “They’re just such a tight-knit group, and that reminded me of my offensive line experiences at home,” Knutson said.
 “I was pretty much around the whole starting offensive line.”